• Skip to primary navigation

 The cherry syrup is a popular ingredient in cocktails, and it's easy to see why.

-The sweet-tart flavor of cherries is a perfect complement to the smooth taste of spirits.
+The sweet-tart flavor of cherries is a good match for the smooth taste of spirits.

 Best of all, the cherry syrup is easy to make at home.